pkErbynn/js-masterclass/note.md

     - *Abstract Syntax Tree* is then translated into *matchine code*
     - Now, code is run by the *processor* and does its work

-- The execution contexts (EC) and the execution stack (ES) Code run in an env called execution context.
+### The execution contexts (EC) and the execution stack (ES)
+Code run in an env called execution context.
 A box/container/wrapper that stores vars and in which our code is evaluated and executed
     - by default is the Global Execution Context
         - code *not inside any function*
         - it's the window object in browser
+        - only one GEC
     - runtime stacking
         - global execution context > execution context (on top) > execution context (on top)
         - then pops each exe context off the stack after completion
+        - one execution context per fxn call

-- The EC in detail
+#### The EC in detail
 - the EC Object.
 Has 3  ff props;
     - Variable Object (VO)
     - Scope chain
     - "This" variable
 - Goes through 2 phases in the ES
     1. Creation phase.
         1. Creation of the VO
             - Arg object created to store all args passed into the fxn
             - Var declarations are scanned: a property is created in the Variable Object for each variable, and set to *undefine*
             - Function declarations are scanned: a property is created in the Variable Object for each fxn, *pointing to the function*
             - *NB*: Var + Function declarations = *Hoisting*
                 - Means: they're available before the execution phase starts
         2. Creation of the scope chain
             - Each new fxn creates a scope: the env/space in which the vars if defined and accessible
             - *Lexical scope* means that in a lexically nested *implemented* function, the inner functions (*not function declarations*) have access to the (scope) variables and other resources of their parent scope.
             - But it doesn't work backward to its parents, meaning the child scopes not available to its parents.
             - This means that the child's functions are lexically bound to the execution context of their parents.
+            - Scope chain *doesn't relate to the order in which method called* but rather *where it is written*
         3. Determine value of *'this'* var
             - In a* *regular function*, the *this* points to the global object (ie, window object in the browser)
             - In a *method call*, the *this* points to the object that's (*defined*) calling the method
                 - points the custom object within which it is defined, otherwhise the global
     2. Execution phase
         - Funtion's code d@ generated the current EC is ran line-by-line

+* NB:
+    - scope => 'where do variables live?'
+    - 3 types of scopes: global scope, function scope, block scopes (let, const)
-    - Js _Hoisting_
+### Js _Hoisting_
     - applies more on regular functions not function expressions

 ## DOM Manipulation